-MDHHS requires that CMHSPs, including CMHA-CEI, complete two performance-improvement projects (PIP), each with a three-year cycle.
+MDHHS requires that CMHSPs, including CMHA-CEI, complete two performance-improvement projects (PIP), per waiver renewal period.
 One PIP is based upon recommendations put forward by the MDHHS Quality Improvement Council.
 It is subject to validation by the external quality review organization and requires use of the External Quality Review (EQR)'s standard forms.
 The other initiative is developed by the PIHP based upon the identified needs of the individuals served by the region's CMHSPs.
 The initiatives are data-driven and include annual submissions of performance and tactics for improvement.
+The current PIPs are for FY22-FY25.